TheH-2090/raspi-img2headless/README.md

 - Python3

 ### Usage:
-Download the script to any directory.
+Download the image file.
-Download the image to any directory.
+Download rpi-img2usb.py.
-`sudo rpi-img2usb <path/to/operatingsystem.img`
+Make the file executable: `chmod +x rpi-img2usb.py` Run the script `sudo rpi-img2usb.py path/to/imagefile.img`
 **_Note_: Elevated privledges are needed for partitioning, mounting, copying and modification of the necessary files.**

 After the script has finished change the boot order using `raspi-config` and reboot.